lookpy/CreditSmartDeviceOwner/replit.md

 # CDC Credit Smart Android App

 ## Overview
 The CDC Credit Smart Android App provides a secure and efficient mobile experience for CDC Credit Smart clients.
-It functions as a Device Owner application with advanced security features, biometric authentication, and robust device management capabilities.
-The app integrates with the CDC Credit Smart backend for device pairing, payment processing (PIX and Boleto), and graduated blocking policies, aiming to streamline operations and enhance security for mobile transactions.
-Its business vision includes enhancing mobile transaction security, offering market potential in secure financial services, and ambitions to set a new standard for mobile device management in financial applications.
+It functions as a Device Owner application with advanced security features and robust device pairing capabilities.
+The app integrates with the CDC Credit Smart backend using a secure 3-step handshake process: QR Code scanning, IMEI validation, and device fingerprint verification.
+Real-time communication via WebSocket ensures seamless synchronization with the PDV system.
+The app handles payment processing (PIX and Boleto) and implements graduated blocking policies, aiming to streamline operations and enhance security for mobile transactions.

 ## User Preferences
 - I prefer simple language and clear explanations.